What Are LitLabs?

 As part of its collaboration with the Dickens Project, NAI’s seniors pen essays for a competition to attend the annual Dickens Universe conference, hosted at UC Santa Cruz.
 Essay winners earn an all-expenses-paid spot at the Dickens Universe for a communal investigation of Dickens’s novel in an immersive, college-like environment.

-This Dickens Universe scholarship is the culmination of the NAI-Dickens Project collaboration, which works to energize the scholarship of literature within communities, and to address the wider implications of such work when considering the equity of, access to, and future of education in the humanities.
+This Dickens Universe scholarship is the culmination of the NAI-Dickens Project collaboration, which works to energize the scholarship of literature within communities and to address the broader implications of such work when considering the equity of access to, and future of education in the humanities.

 UNIVERSITY OF SOUTHERN CALIFORNIA’S NEIGHBORHOOD ACADEMIC INITIATIVE (USC NAI)

 USC NAI is a seven-year college access program for students attending public school in South and East Los Angeles.
 Students who remain in good standing within the program from sixth grade to graduation are eligible for full scholarships to USC.
 Since its first graduating class in 1997, nearly 1,000 students have completed USC NAI, 83 percent of whom were enrolled as freshmen at four-year universities.

 FOSHAY LEARNING CENTER

 Foshay Learning Center is the Los Angeles Unified School District (LAUSD) K-12 urban learning center situated in the Jefferson Park less than a mile from USC, and is a USC Family of Five neighborhood school.
 It is the public school affiliated with the USC NAI program in South LA, sending more first year USC students than any other high school as the campus’s top feeder institute in 2017.